sukritkb/movielens/README.md

 ### Steps to run:

-The repo contains a build file which can be leveraged to create a venv and run the code without any hassles:
+The repo contains a Makefile which can be leveraged to create a venv and run the code without any hassles:

 * Running `make all` will run all the commands in correct order of requirement.
 * The make file creates a .venv using the default python and installs all the dependencies inside the same.